 Months after President Nixon proclaimed 1970 as the year of the environment, Congress passed the Clean Air Act – setting national air quality and vehicle emission standards – and established the Environmental Protection Agency (EPA) to implement those standards.
 The 1970 Act required a 90% reduction in emissions from new cars by 1975.

-In 1970 Congress passed the Clean Air Act, which called for significant reductions in auto emissions.
-The pressure was on to create a new technology to meet the new requirements.
-Corning answered the challenge in 1972 with the first cellular ceramic substrate.
+The pressure was on to create a new technology to meet the requirements.
+Corning answered the challenge in 1971 with the first extruded ceramic substrate based on a material called cordierite.
 Virtually every automotive company in the world today relies on the basis of Corning cellular ceramic technology to control exhaust emissions.